sambeck87/to_Do_list/README.md

 # 📖 [Awesome books] <a name="about-project"></a>

-**[Awesome books]** is a project that receive 2 values (a book title and its author) and save them in the local storage when you click on add button.
-The books saved on local storage are displayed in the HTML page, every "book" displayed has a delete button in case you want delete it.
+**To_do_list** is a project that create a editable to do list.
+You can edit, check and delete your tasks.

 ## 🛠 Built With <a name="built-with"></a>
 - HTML
 - CSS
 - JavaScript
+- Webpack

 ### Tech Stack <a name="tech-stack"></a>